kmx-io/repo/README.md

 ## Version informations

-This version only supports git repositories and relies on SBCL and /bin/sh.
+This version only supports git repositories and /bin/sh.
-Next releases will support other VCS and drop requirements on SBCL.
+Next releases will support other VCS.

+SBCL and CLISP are supported.

 ## TODO

 *   git tags and branches
-*   drop dependency on sbcl (run-program)
-*   drop dependency on /bin/sh
 *   CVS
 *   subversion
 *   bzr